 Underwater forests.
 Futuristic skyscrapers.
 Cosmic discovery.
 Kazakhstan travel is perfect for curious adventurers.

-This country straddles the breadth of Central Asia, from Nur-Sultan to the shores of the Caspian Sea.
-Along dusty roads and scenic railways, our Kazakhstan tours uncover the country’s Silk Road lore.
+This country straddles the breadth of Central Asia, from the peaks of the Altai in the east to the wind-scuffed shores of the Caspian Sea in the west.
+Travelling along dusty roads, modern highways and scenic railways, our Kazakhstan tours uncover the country’s Silk Road lore.

 Things to do in Kazakhstan

 Explore the newly named Nur-Sultan.
 Formerly Astana, Nur-Sultan’s immense oil wealth has attracted the attention of the world’s best architects.
-Inbetween the skyscrapers, a street-food and alternative music scene is leaving its own mark on the capital.
-That’s why The Telegraph named Nur-Sultan ‘the world’s hottest new city destination’ in 2017.
+But in between the skyscrapers, there’s a burgeoning street-food and alternative music scene.
+In 2017 The Telegraph named Nur-Sultan ‘the world’s hottest new city destination’.

 Baikonur.
 It’s a space station.
 In the desert.
 Rockets still take off from there.
 Are you not sold?

 Stay in a Yurt in Mangistau.
-This Martian wilderness of rock, mountain and desert is more than a worthy of a walkabout.
-We can organise a night in a yurt for you here with panoramic views of the yawning valleys of Mangistau.
-There is no better way to do Silk Road travel.
+This Martian wilderness of rock, mountain and desert is more than worthy of a walkabout.
+We can organise a night in a yurt with panoramic views of the yawning valleys of Mangistau.
+Staying here is a highlight of Silk Road travel.

 Embark on a Silk Road tour

 Our bespoke Kazakhstan tours stretch the country to its seams.
-We know that every corner of this country has its own unique stories, and its our job to tell them.
+Every corner of this country has its own unique stories, and it’s our job to tell them.

-Whether you want to visit Kazakhstan for its desert canyons, tranquil lakes or the beat of the shamam’s drum, let’s talk.
+Whether you want to visit Kazakhstan for its Scythian gold, desert canyons or Soviet history, let’s talk.